Honey, I Shrunk The 7 Series

 The new G30 BMW 520d looks familiar, but this new model does almost everything with a refined, effortless ease, while offering an impressive array of modern technologies for those tech savvy business types.

-The seventh generation 5 series may not look all that different to the old one, but don’t let this deliberately evolutionary design trick you into thinking the Germans have ran out of ideas.
-Like it’s arch rival the Mercedes E-Class, this latest iteration of BMW’s iconic large saloon offers some of the very latest gadgets and software, construction techniques, and a not yet perfected autonomous technology to justify its premium positioning.
+The seventh generation 5 Series may not look all that different to the old one, but don’t let this deliberately evolutionary design trick you into thinking the Germans have ran out of ideas.
+Like it’s arch rival the Mercedes E-Class, this latest iteration of BMW’s iconic large saloon offers some of the very latest gadgets.
+As it turns out, the new 5 Series feels like a smaller 7 Series now, which is no surprise since it uses the same CLAR (Cluster Architecture) scalable platform that debuted in the 7 Series.

 I’m lucky enough to be driving here the entry level 520d Luxury Line, yes a diesel.
 The list price of these will set you about Php 4.590M.
-Quite steep considering it’s main rival the Mercedes E200 Exclusive which is 200k less, but it does offer comparably more equipment.
+Quite steep considering it’s main rival the Mercedes E200 Exclusive is 200k less, but the BMW does offer comparably more equipment.

 The cabin layout will be familiar to BMW owners, and it lacks the immediate showroom “wow” factor the E-Class provides.
 But the 5 Series’s comfy Dakota perforated leather seats and flawless ergonomics are just bang on.
 The fine wood cabin trims aren’t to my taste, and the lower part of the fascia looks kinda aged in design.
 But otherwise it’s sublime.